NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Double
      -
      - Full-assembly NFRC solar heat gain coefficient.
+   * - ``window_exterior_shading_type``
+     - false
+     -
+     - Choice
+     - auto, solar film, solar screens, none
+     - Type of window exterior shading.
+Summer/winter shading coefficients can be provided below instead.
+If neither is provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
    * - ``window_exterior_shading_winter``
      - false
      - Frac
      - Double
      - auto
-     - Exterior shading coefficient for the winter season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
+     - Exterior shading coefficient for the winter season, which if provided overrides the shading type input.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
    * - ``window_exterior_shading_summer``
      - false
      - Frac
      - Double
      - auto
-     - Exterior shading coefficient for the summer season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
+     - Exterior shading coefficient for the summer season, which if provided overrides the shading type input.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see `HPXML Exterior Shading <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-exterior-shading>`_) is used.
    * - ``window_shading_summer_season``
      - false
      -
      - String
      - auto
      - Enter a date range like 'May 1 - Sep 30'.
 Defines the summer season for purposes of shading coefficients; the rest of the year is assumed to be winter.
 If not provided, the OS-HPXML default (see `HPXML Windows <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-windows>`_) is used.
+   * - ``window_insect_screens``
+     - false
+     -
+     - Choice
+     - auto, none, exterior, interior
+     - The type of insect screens, if present.
+If not provided, assumes there are no insect screens.
    * - ``skylight_ufactor``
      - true
      - Btu/hr-ft^2-R